College Student Resume Examples

 - •For career gaps, be honest and strategic; highlight what you accomplished during those times, such as continuing education or volunteer work.

-- •When addressing job hopping, focus on skills gained and adaptability, demonstrating loyalty to your career path rather than a single employer.
+- •When addressing job hopping, focus on skills gained and adaptability; this shows loyalty to your career path rather than a single employer.

-- •If lacking work experience, emphasize internships, academic projects, or relevant coursework that showcase your capabilities.
+- •If lacking work experience, emphasize internships, academic projects, or relevant coursework that surface your capabilities.

 Work Experience Examples for College Students